k159/pIoTr/README.md

 # pIoTr
-pIoTr is a penetration testing repository for IoT
+pIoTr - a penetration testing repository for IoT